citizenlabsgr/adopt-a-drain/INSTALL.md

     # you should be in the adopt-a-drain/ folder
     cd adopt-a-drain/

-    # first timers should build the containers
+    # make the application ready to accept connections
     docker-compose up

 ```
+#### Connect to Adopt-a-drain Application
+* Open a browser at http://localhost:3000

 #### What just happened?
 * Sofware Install: The docker-compose command installed all the software necessary to run the Adopt-a-Drain application.
 The biggies are Postgres and Ruby on Rails.